makhmudjumanazarov/plant_village-tensorflow-dataset/README.md

 ### Dataset
 Contents of the dataset:
-- Number of categories: 6
+- Number of categories: 39
-- Number of train images: 65550
-- Number of test images: 22375
-- Number of validation images: 22628
+- Number of images: more than 60000

 Sample images of 10 different categories from the dataset: